cazala/synaptic/README.md

 ##Contribute

 **Synaptic** is an Open Source project that started in Buens Aires, Argentina.
-Anybody in the world is welcome to contribute in the development of the project.
+Anybody in the world is welcome to contribute to the development of the project.

 <3